Irreducibility algorithm for the Weierstrass polynomials of two complex variables and the Puiseux expansions: Part[A], Part[B], Part[C]

 In fact, when I stayed at Purdue University in 1988, S. S. Abhyankar gave me his long manuscript[Ab3], called "Irreducibility criterion for germs of analytic functions of two complex variables", which was his answer to T. C. Kuo's question.
 It was very difficult for me to find any algorithm for computing the irreducibility criterion from his manuscript.
 But, for a long time, the theme of the above manuscript has been made me very interesting.

-{\bf To compute irreducibility criterion for germs of analytic functions of two complex variables, by the Weierstrass preparation theorem it suffices to find explicit algorithms for computing irreducibility criterion of all the W-polys of two complex variables, without using a nonsingular change of coordinates of the point in $\C^2$.}
+{\bf To compute irreducibility criterion for germs of analytic functions of two complex variables, by the Weierstrass preparation theorem it suffices to find explicit algorithms for computing irreducibility criterion of all the W-polys of two complex variables.}\ms

+{\bf The following are very interesting problems which can be solvable by three algorithms, called The 1st Algorithm, The 2nd Algorithm and The 3rd Algorithm of Part[A], which will be found in this book, for the first time.} \ms $\underline{\text{\bf {Problem(A)}}}$ Whenever any given W-poly $f(y,z)$ of two complex variables is found to be irreducible in $\BC\{y,z\}$, then we can compute the standard Puiseux expansion, denoted by $C(t)$, such that the curve $C(t)$ and the zero set $f(y,z)=0$ have the same multiplicity sequence? \ms